Code reference information

 You can get quick information for any symbol right from the editor by means of the Quick Documentation feature.
-It shows you code documentation in a popup as you hover the mouse over code elements.
+It shows you code documentation in a popup as you hover over code elements.
 Note that the symbol must be supplied with documentation comments created in accordance with the YARD or RDoc markup or with the SDK documentation.